Pitfalls, Mistakes and Imitations

 Premier Pottery Preston was not a relaxed workplace.
 The pressure was on.
 Incising signatures and shape numbers was commonly done late in the day, by anyone available, and mistakes happened.
 Such mistakes present a problem for cataloguing.
 An unexpected or anomalous number cannot necessarily be dismissed as a 'mistake', and while some shapes are sufficiently plentiful and well-documented that a mistaken example can be confidently recognised, that's not always the case.

-Pieces with wrong numbers were typically stray one-off errors, but there were also occasional bungles in assigning numbers when the numbering was first being set up.
+Pieces with wrong numbers were typically stray one-off errors, but there was also the occasional bungle in assigning numbers when the numbering was first being set up.
 Two shapes would be inadvertently assigned the same number, then when the mistake was realised one of them would be given a new number - but not before a few pieces had been made.
-For example,
+For example, number

-Early Series 28 was assigned to two shapes, one of which (the popular 'ginger-jar' vase) then became Early Series
+28 was assigned to two Early Series shapes, one of which (the popular 'ginger-jar' vase) was promptly re-numbered

 42.